TULiberalArts/Global-Studies/pages/funding.md

 To apply, students must complete the attached form.
 All applications should be sent in PDF or Word format to globalstudies@temple.edu.
 Questions about the scholarship should be directed to Danielle Scherer, the Assistant Director of Global Studies, at danielle.scherer@temple.edu.

-**Deadlines:**

-Summer Sessions- February 15th
-Fall Term & Academic Year- April 15th
-Spring Term- October 15th
 [Global Studies’ Undergraduate Study Abroad Scholarship Application](http://www.cla.temple.edu/wp-content/uploads/2016/04/Global-Studies-Study-Abroad-Scholarship.docx)

+### Deadlines:

+- Summer Sessions: February 15th
+- Fall Term & Academic Year: April 15th
+- Spring Term: October 15th

 ### Student Organization Grants